Athens 4 day itinerary: ultimate guide for your first visit

 Athens is an amazing city.
 It is such a wonderful mix of history, street art, little streets, and modern neighborhoods.
 This Athens 4 day itinerary will give you all the information you need for your first visit.
-This post contains affiliate links.
+This blog post contains affiliate links.
 When you make a purchase I may get a small commission at no extra cost to you.
 Find out more here.

 Are you looking for help with planning your trip?
 Check out these helpful resources: